-For most of us creating our own workout would appear intimidating but here’s a step by step guide to get you started and the best part is it’s far more simple and cost-effective than you may think.
+For most of us creating our own workout would appear intimidating but here’s a step by step guide to get you started.
+The best part is it’s far more simple and cost-effective than you may think.
 Chances are you have everything already.

 What do I need?

 What you need depends entirely on the results you are after – Many workouts circuits can be enjoyed without any equipment and using your home wall, or stairs or even chairs.

 Personally, I have the following:

 I’ll be looking to add another kettlebell, a skipping rope and an exercise wheel to my collection but what I have right now allows me to achieve almost any move, even if I have to get a little creative.